seunex17/paychant-php/README.md

 $paychant = new Paychant('ENVIRONMENT', 'YOUR API KEY');

 // Create new transaction
 $request = [
    'amount' => 100, // Product price
-		'currency' => 'NGN', // Available current are (NGN, USD, GBP, EUR, AUD, CAD, JPY, CNY) 'title' => 'Sample product name', // Title of the order 'payer_info' => 'johndoe@example.com', // Payer information
-		'description' => 'Sample order description', // Description your order 'cancel_url' => 'https://example.com/cancel', // Page to redirect to when user cancel payment 'success_url' => 'https://example.com/success', // Page to redirect to for payment verification
-		'callback_url' => 'https://example.com/webhook', // Webhook page for instant notification of order status
+   'currency' => 'NGN', // Available current are (NGN, USD, GBP, EUR, AUD, CAD, JPY, CNY) 'title' => 'Sample product name', // Title of the order 'payer_info' => 'johndoe@example.com', // Payer information 'description' => 'Sample order description', // Description your order 'cancel_url' => 'https://example.com/cancel', // Page to redirect to when user cancel payment 'success_url' => 'https://example.com/success', // Page to redirect to for payment verification 'callback_url' => 'https://example.com/webhook', // Webhook page for instant notification of order status
    //'token' => '', // If you will to generate a custom token you can fill in this Max 50 ];

 // Send request to payment page
-	$res = $paychant->createNewOrder($request);
+$paychant->createNewOrder($request);
 ```

 ## Get order